AudreyKj/movies-showcase/README.md

 Error handling for API error:
 ![screenshot](screenshots/error-api.png)

-Error handling for image source loading error:
+Error handling for image source loading error (in this example, all the images' source fail to load):
 ![screenshot](screenshots/error-image.png)